gordonpm/movie-search-app/README.md

 ## Instructions

-Search for your favorite movie and get more information about it like release year.
+Search for your favorite movie and get more information about it like release year. <br />
-To install locally run following from root folder(movie-search-app): npm install
+To install locally run following from root folder(movie-search-app): <br />
+npm install <br />

-To run locally run following from the root folder(movie-search-app): node app.js
+To run locally run following from the root folder(movie-search-app): <br />
+node app.js <br />

 ## Implementation